Servebolt/servebolt-optimizer/README.md

 ## Changelog

+#### 3.6.1

+- **Introduced support for Vary Headers Caching** (requires Accelerated Domains)

+  Allows cache separation at the edge based on specific request headers, enabling personalized content delivery without sacrificing cache performance.

+  ### New Cache Key Options

+  Available under:
+  `Servebolt Optimizer → Cache → Cache Settings`
+  *(Visible when Accelerated Domains is active)*

+  - **User-Agent**
+    Splits cache by Mobile, Tablet, and Desktop.

+  - **Language (Accept-Language)**
+    Varies cache by the visitor’s primary browser language.

+  - **Origin Country (X-Origin-Country)**
+    Varies cache by detected visitor country.

+  These options can be enabled individually or combined depending on your use case.

+- **Added "Purge PHP OPcache" button**

+  Adds a dedicated button in the plugin to purge PHP OPcache directly from the WordPress admin interface.

 #### 3.5.59
 * Bugfix: clear-site-data header should now always be sent no matter the browser type
 * Bugfix: Menu Optimizer - Added a guard so the cache-indicator comment isn’t appended when the cached payload isn’t a plain string or is already serialized, preventing Timber’s unserialize() warning etc.